pac4j/vertx-pac4j/README.md

 &#9656; Roles/permissions - Anonymous/remember-me/(fully) authenticated - Profile type, attribute -  CORS - CSRF - Security headers - IP address, HTTP method

+3) A [**matcher**](http://www.pac4j.org/docs/matchers.html) defines whether the `SecurityHandler` must be applied and can be used for additional web processing

-3) The `SecurityHandler` protects an url by checking that the user is authenticated and that the authorizations are valid, according to the clients and authorizers configuration.
+4) The `SecurityHandler` protects an url by checking that the user is authenticated and that the authorizations are valid, according to the clients and authorizers configuration.
 If the user is not authenticated, it performs authentication for direct clients or starts the login process for indirect clients

-4) The `CallbackHandler` finishes the login process for an indirect client
+5) The `CallbackHandler` finishes the login process for an indirect client

-5) The `LogoutHandler` logs out the user from the application and triggers the logout at the identity provider level.
+6) The `LogoutHandler` logs out the user from the application and triggers the logout at the identity provider level.

 For vert.x 2 and previous, use vertx-pac4j 1.1.x - this codebase can be found at [1.1.x](https://github.com/pac4j/vertx-pac4j/tree/vertx-pac4j-1.1.x)